Road Dangers of the Past

 - James O’Grady, who was a well-respected farmer from Croagh, was returning home from Limerick city on the evening of Saturday August 12th, 1899.
 Halfway between Adare and Croagh, he turned to better secure some parcels on the back of his car.
 As a result, he fell off whilst the horse was still in motion, knocking his head on the ground.
 A doctor and priest were called for and were quickly on the scene but despite their best efforts, he succumbed to his injuries early the following morning.

-- Twelve year old Patrick Joseph Keating, son of Richard Keating of Alphonsus Terrace had plans to compete in the College Sports Tuesday evening the 20th of June 1899.
-At half past twelve that day, he was at the Market Field exercising his cob, a sturdy, short-legged horse.
+- On Tuesday evening the 20th of June 1899, was an exciting day in the Crescent College school calendar as it was their annual college sports day in the Market’s Field.
+One of the competitors was eleven-year-old Patrick Joseph Keating, son of Richard Keating and Julia Connelly of 2 Alphonsus Terrace.
+Patrick had arrived at the venue early at half past twelve that day to exercise his cob, a sturdy, short-legged horse.
 When the animal which was standing slipped and fell on its side and landed on its rider who sustained an injury to the brain.
 He was rushed to the County Infirmary when every effort was taken to save him but he passed away four hours later.
 He was buried in Mount Saint Lawrence cemetery.
+Despite this tragedy the sports day continued, ending with music from the Cheshire regiment and a fireworks display.

 - A sixty-year-old fruit seller named Mary Murphy was returning home from Limerick to Rhebogue at about one o’clock on St. Patrick’s Day, 17th of March, 1900, on a donkey cart.
 When she reached Locke quay she slipped from the cart banging her head which knocked her unconscious from which she never recovered.